0xStarcat/CircularNatalHoroscopeJS/README.md

 The `horizon` is typically understood to be the inner circle on the natal chart.
 The `Ascendant` is commonly located at `0 degrees` along the horizon circle.

-The `ecpliptic` is understood to be the outer circle on the natal chart.
+The `ecliptic` is understood to be the outer circle on the natal chart.
 The start of `Aries` is always at `0 degrees` along this circle.

 ```js
 const mercury = {